medomics/medomics_NatCancer/Experiment2_ML/README.md

 It takes all the results from Results folder and plots the AUC, Barchart, feature importance scrore

 Executing code
-Rstudio: load the script simply run line by line command line: [1] cd to folder .../Auto_OML/Evaluation_Figure/
+Load the script simply run line by line in Rstudio command line  [1] cd to folder .../Auto_OML/Evaluation_Figure/
               [2] Rscript Evaluation_Figure.R # Graph will be save in the same folder [3] Graph (Cross-validation, Testing): ROC and AUC